Tree Protection Bylaw Review

 From what I think I understand, the difficulty is not in the intent but in the implementation.
 Yes, we want to protect our green canopy... for all the reasons stated.
 However, when a wide range of areas are lumped under "environmentally sensitive areas" we end up imposing restrictions and requirements on situations that don't merit them.
 A number of single family residences back onto the many kilometers of trails in our city.
 (An example is Heritage Mountain).
 These homes back onto a forest...do we really intend that they have to keep trees in their back yards when there is a forest not 20 feet away?
 No permit is required to plant a tree on a residential lot (don't get me wrong, I'm not suggesting that we do need a permit), but that means there is no sanity check on the number, species, placement, or mature size of the trees planted.
 How many people plant that smaill, cute tree in the corner of their yard where it grows to 30 feet and damages retaining walls, houses, sidewalks.... or becomes a hazard in winter storms.
 And if a homeowner removes such a tree from a portion of their backyard zoned "environmentally sensitive", the bylaw says this must be replace dit with *2*.
 It doesn't make any sense to me.
 I think we need to exempt single residential homes under a certain size which back onto forested areas from having to go through the tree removal process, even if a portion of the backyard is called "evironmentally sensitive".

-Port Moody resident almost 2 years ago
+Port Moody resident over 2 years ago

 From Peter (copied): Urban trees improve air quality, provide shade, and reduce heat island effects.
 Port moody should continue to preserve its urban forest, especially large, mature trees that provide the most benefit.